UTV Wheel Offset Guide

 Backspacing

-flange’ to the ‘mounting face’ (2nd number).
+Backspacing describes the amount of offset in a wheel, but uses different reference points, namely the inside and outside wheel flanges instead of the wheel centerline.
+Backspacing is measured from the ‘inside rim flange’ to the ‘mounting face’ (1st number) and the ‘outside rim flange’ to the ‘mounting face’ (2nd number).
 This number is typically stated in inches, often times rounded to the nearest whole numbers.
 When the inside and outside numbers are added together, the sum equals the bead-to-bead distance of the wheel.
+Examples include 6+1, 5+2 and 4+3.

-• Example, a 4+3 back space indicates a 7” wide wheel from ‘inside bead’ to ‘inside bead’ (The overall width from ‘outside edge’ to ‘outside edge’ would be ~8“).
+• Backspacing of 4+3, 5+2 or 6+1 all indicate a 7” wide wheel from ‘inside bead’ to ‘outside bead’ (The overall width from ‘outside edge’ to ‘outside edge’ would be ~8“).

 • Example: When comparing two wheels with different backspacing, one with a 4+3 and the other with 5+2, the 4+3 backspacing will extend further outward about 1" per side (2" overall).